-The initial focus of the project is on shrimp, this is set to expand to other species.
-Please feel free to contact the ASC Programme Assurance team for more information and updates.
-For more information on the data collected and IT side of the project, please go here.
+The initial focus of the project is on shrimp, but this is set to expand to other species.
+Please feel free to contact the ASC Programme Assurance team for more information and updates on firstname.lastname@example.org.